Lineage (Angel): Plot

 In the lab, Fred tells Angel that the body housing the cyborg may have once been human.
 As they discuss the blending of man and machine, Spike is interested, noting that sex with robots is more common than people think.
 Fred wants to access the cyborg's memory base so that they can trace its previous actions and possibly discover its purpose.
 Wesley introduces his father, who notes that he and Spike had met in Vienna in 1963 as Spike was slaughtering an orphanage.
-Spike looks uncomfortable and asks how Mr. Pryce has been.
 Fred asks Wesley to decipher some symbols found on the cyborg, and Roger reveals that Wesley had been Head Boy back at the Academy (noting, however, that the pickings were a bit slim that year), and Spike is delighted at the revelation.
 As Wesley begins to work, he accidentally activates a bomb.
-Wesley orders Fred to get as far away from the building as possible, announcing that he'll stay back and try to defuse the bomb.
+Wesley orders Fred to get as far away from the building as possible, announcing that he'll try to defuse the bomb.
 Suddenly, the bomb stops, thanks to Roger, who had more accurately translated the symbols.
 Angel wants to know what happened, and Spike gleefully reports that Wesley had been Head Boy at the Academy.
 Fred and Wesley explain the situation to Angel and tell him that Roger defused the bomb.
 Angel recognizes that Wesley is rattled by Roger's presence and notes how difficult father-son relationships can be.
 They discuss a report of assassins which might also be cyborgs; Wesley finds it interesting that the robots are fighting evil beings, possibly indicating that they are good guys.
-Later, after Roger tells Fred stories from Wesley's childhood, Wesley asks for his father's continuing assistance in dealing with the cyborg threat.
+Later, after Roger tells Fred stories from Wesley's childhood, Wesley asks for his father's assistance with the cyborg threat.